OriginFinancial/origin-design-take-home-assignment/README.md

 Financial wellness is not just about getting rid of problems like credit card or student debt.
 It is also – and arguably mainly – about fulfilling your dreams.
 Some of us want to buy a car.
 Some of us want to take a vacation.
 Some of us want to have a baby.
 Every single one of us wants something.

 That is especially true given Origin's persona, an upper-middle class 32 year old designer who lives in San Francisco (or, more precisely, in their phone) and works for a venture-backed tech startup.
-This person makes enough money to save and live comfortably, but wants to start planning more seriously for their short and long-term goals.
+This person makes enough money to save and live comfortably, but wants to better understand where their money is going and how to more effectively save for their future.

-Origin wants to help them reach their savings goals by making monthly deposits towards their objectives.
-As our designer, you will design a high-fidelity interface prototype that allows (at least) our users to:
+Origin wants to help them plan for their future by helping them understand how to better save money and where to allocate these savings.
+As our designer, you will design a high-fidelity interface prototype that allows our users to perform (at least) the following actions:

-1. Specify the goals that they want to save toward and the time to reach these goals (e.g. Save for April 2022 Wedding)
-2. Specify the priority of these goals
+1. See historical patterns of how much money they have spent, how much money they have made, and how much money they have saved
-3. View a recommendation for the amount that they should be contributing to each goal each month and specify the monthly contribution
+2. Receive a recommended budget that tells them how much they should be spending each month and how much they should be saving, based on their income
-4. View and track progress towards these goals
+3. See how historical spending and saving compares to recommended values (recommended values can be calculated as a percentage of income)
+4. Set a monthly spending budget
+5. See current month's spending compared to budget
+6. Receive recommendations on how they could improve their spending and savings habits (e.g. where can I cut back in spending, etc.)

+Success of this feature will be measured by:

+- Percent of users who are setting up a monthly spending budget
+- Percent of users who are engaging with this feature at least once per month

 Please use our [style guide](https://github.com/OriginFinancial/origin-design-take-home-assignment/blob/master/Style%20Guide.sketch) when designing your solution.
 We are customer centric and are obsessed with details, so deliver your best possible work.
 We also value intellectual rigor, so feel free to create new components or add functionality not described above.

 We run a very collaborative process, so feel free to get in touch with us to ask questions, get feedback or anything else we can help with (really).